larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 1. The moderator team must first establish processes and procedures that are intended to be applied uniformly across the IETF.
-2. We explicitly state that minority viewpoints are not in and of themselves abuse.
+2. This memo explicitly states that minority viewpoints are not in and of themselves abuse.
 3. Moderation actions that restrict posting must be made transparent to the affected person and to the moderation team, and must be